Bakerloo line: Services

 This forms a 16 tph service (or a train approximately every 4 minutes) between Queen's Park and Elephant & Castle.
 A 20 tph service runs on this section of the line during the weekday peak and all day on Saturdays.

 Stations

 Note: For the former Stanmore branch of the Bakerloo line, see the Jubilee line article.
+For the stations past Harrow & Wealdstone no longer served by the Bakerloo Line but still served by Overground trains, see the Lioness line article.

 Former stations

 Watford branch

 Between 1917 and 1982, Bakerloo line trains continued along the DC line past Harrow & Wealdstone to Watford Junction.
-These stations continue to be served by London Overground.
+These stations continue to be served by Lioness line.
 Proposals have surfaced to re-extend the Bakerloo line to Watford Junction and service the following stations:

 Stanmore branch

-The Stanmore branch was originally constructed by the Metropolitan Railway and was designated as the Stanmore branch of the Bakerloo line in 1939.
+The Stanmore branch was originally constructed by the Metropolitan Railway and was later designated as the Stanmore branch of the Bakerloo line in 1939.
 It was transferred to the Jubilee line on 1 May 1979.
 It connected to the main Bakerloo line at Baker Street.